+For the positive benefit of your dancers, the teacher determines adjudication level of each routine.
 Training equals all class and rehearsal time.
-We trust teachers judgment and appreciate your honesty in placing your dancers in the appropriate Division level.
-Division levels have been created to allow dancers to fairly compete with dancers of like skill sets and experience.
+We trust teachers’ judgement and appreciate your honesty in placing your dancers in the appropriate Division Level.
+Division Levels have been created to allow dancers to fairly compete with dancers of like skill sets and experience.

 Technical Specifics and Guidelines

 I-Beginner Dancers- Recreational/Beginner level dancers with 3 hours or less of training per week and little to no competition experience.

 II- Intermediate Dancers- Dancers who have progressed beyond a Beginner level with approximately 4-7 hours of training per week.
 Dancers in Division 2 typically have some competition experience.

 III- Advanced Dancers- All advanced technique allowed, 8 or more hours of training per week.

 |Type||Time Limit||Max # of Dancers|

-|Production||4:00 – 8:00 max||19+ dancers|
+|Line||4:00 max||19+ dancers|

-*Soloists must compete all solos in the same Division Level
+*Soloists must compete all solos in the same Division Level.

-*Duo/Trios must compete all D/T in the same Division Level
+*Duo/Trios must compete all D/T in the same Division Level.

 20 Point Deduction For Exceeding The Time Limit

-A routine can be lengthened upon payment of Extended time fees, which are as follows:
+A routine can be lengthened upon payment of Extended Time Fees, which are as follows:

 -Solo- $20 for up to an additional 30 seconds

 -Duo/Trio- $15 per person for up to an additional 30 seconds

--Small Group- $5 per person for up to an additional one (1) minute
+-Small Group- $5 per person for up to an additional one (1) minute.